jklarenbeek/aformjs/README.md

-# hyperformsjs
+# aformjs

-A fast json-schema forms generator using a fork of hyperapp.
+aformjs is a fast json-schema form generator using a fork of hyperapp and futilsjs.